What Is Hip Pain?

 - Fractures, dislocations, or breaks in the hip bones

-The sacroiliac joint connects part of the spine with the pelvis, and contains nerves that are responsible for parts of the body below this point.
-Therefore, damage to the sacroiliac joint may be felt as pain in the vicinity of the hip joint.
-Inadvertent injury to nervous tissue sustained in the course of surgery on the lower back may have a similar effect.
+The sacroiliac joint connects part of the spine with the pelvis.
+It contains nerves that are responsible for parts of the body below this point.
+Therefore, damage to the sacroiliac joint may be felt as pain in the hip joint.
+Inadvertent injury to nervous tissue sustained in the course of surgery on the lower back can have a similar effect.
 Irregular hip bones can also lead to pain conditions.

 Hip pain after surgery